-Children from the Early Years upwards may be chosen by their class teacher to be awarded a special Headteacher's sticker or certificate for good behaviour in both the Lower and Upper School assemblies.
+Children from the Early Years upwards may be chosen by their class teacher to attend the weekly Headteacher’s Tea Party.
+Certificates are also awarded for good behaviour in both the Lower and Upper School assemblies.

-Our Lower and Upper School points systems encourage a corporate identity within the Westward Community and cohesion amongst children and staff to further promote a positive, polite and supportive learning environment.
+Our Lower and Upper School points systems encourage cohesion and identity within the Westward Community amongst children and staff to further promote a positive, polite and supportive learning environment.

-House points are totalled on a weekly basis and shared with the children at our weekly whole school assembly.
-Each child in the Upper School wears their house t-shirt and house ribbons are attached to the cup for the house with the most house points.
-St David's - Yellow, St Andrew's - Blue, St George's - Red and St Patrick's - Green.
+House points in the Upper School are totalled on a weekly basis and shared with the children at our weekly whole school assembly.
+Each child in the Upper School wears their house t-shirt and house ribbons are attached to the House Point cup for the house with the most house points.
 The weekly house points are displayed on the House Board in the school hall.

 All Year 6 pupils have the opportunity to take on positions of responsibility within the school and act as good role models to others.
 In the first few weeks of the academic year the Year 6 pupils write speeches and deliver them in front of the whole school.
-Upper School pupils then vote for the children they feel are most suitable for the posts of House Captain, Vice Captain, Games Captain, Librarian, Prefect or Playground Buddy.
-They also get the opportunity to work with the Lower years as Young Leaders in the Spring/Summer Terms.
+Upper School pupils then vote for the children they feel are most suitable for the posts of House Captain, Vice Captain, Games Captain, Librarian, Computer Monitor or Prefect.
+They also get the opportunity to work with the Lower years as Young Leaders in the Summer Term.

-We also have an active School Council where every member of the Westward Community has the opportunity to put themselves forward as a candidate.
-Each class holds a democratic election to decide who will represent the pupils voice.
-Being elected onto the School Council is a privilege and the members get to work closely with the Headteacher and the Westward staff to be good role models to the rest of the school.
+We also have an active School Council and Eco Committee where every member of the Westward Community has the opportunity to put themselves forward as a candidate.
+Each class holds a democratic election to decide who will represent the pupils’ voice.
+Being elected onto the School Council or Eco Committee is a privilege and the members get to work closely with the Headteacher and the Westward staff to be good role models to the rest of the school.

 At the end of each term the Caring, Good Citizen, Service to the Community, Handwriting, Maths and Literacy Cups are awarded to recognise and celebrate achievement and at the end of the year the Upper School award Progress and Form prizes.